Tea-pott/Saeed_Amiri/sql_project.md

 ### Summary of the important quesries to explore the data

-1. Percent of patients that passed away in Europe in Desending order (as of 2022-01-24).
+1. Percent of patients that passed away in European countries in Desending order (as of 2022-01-24).
 It shows the possibility of death in case of infection for each country and for more precise outlook the analysis could be broken down to provinces and cities combined with socio-demographic and health conditions.
 For example, it could be the case that amount of daily sunlight in a region could have an effect on mortality rate of men over 60 with certain medical condition.